Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: The matching parameter and the matching flow time of the Wilson flow

+The topological charge calculated using the SMP method $(\kappa = 0.18)$ with parameters $(4,2)$ and the Wilson flow, along with the matching Wilson flow time $\tau_{\text{qmr}}$ for the topological charge of the gluonic definition, is presentedin Tab. \ref{Q-tao-pr-2}, and the results for the same configurations $(\kappa = 0.19)$ are shown in the Tab. \ref{Q-tao-pr-4} of the Appendix \ref{app-A}.
+The methods for determining $Q$ and $\tau_{\text{qmr}}$ are the same as those employed in Tab. \ref{Q-tao-pr-1}.
+The values of $Q$ and $\tau_{\text{qmr}}$ obtained using the SMP method with parameters $(4,2)$ are fundamentally similar to those derived with parameters $(8,0)$.

+These results indicate that the SMP method with parameters $(4,2)$ is indeed a viable approach for accurately determining the topological charge of the fermionic definition.
+Moreover, this method can effectively establish the matching Wilson flow time $\tau_{\text{qmr}}$ when calculating the topological charge of the gluonic definition using the Wilson flow.
+Next, we will determine the matching Wilson flow time for calculating the TCDC of the gluonic definition through matching parameters.

 In Ref. \cite{Cheng:2020bql}, the results indicate that the outcomes of the SMP method with parameters $(8,0)$ can serve as a benchmark for calculating the matching parameter $\Xi_{AB}$.
 To compare results from different parameters $(d\neq8,\text{mode}\neq0)$ with those obtained using the parameter set $(8,0)$ in the SMP method, the matching parameters $\Xi_{AB}$ are computed for various hopping parameters $\kappa$.
-Given the constraints of computational resources, only three configurations are analyzed for each lattice ensemble in the SMP method.

-The results for $16^{4}$, $24^{3}\times48$, and $32^{4}$ with $\kappa=0.18$ are shown in Tab. \ref{Tab-1}.
-In Tab. \ref{Tab-2}, the results for $16^{4}$ and $24^{3}\times48$ with $\kappa=0.19$ are presented.
-However, due to computational resource limitations, the results for $\kappa = 0.19$ in the lattice $32^4$ were not computed.
+The matching parameters of SMP method, determined by comparing parameters $(d \ne 8, \text{mode} \ne 0)$ to $(8,0)$, for five representative configurations at $\kappa=0.18$ on lattices $16^{4}$, $24^{3}\times48$, and $32^{4}$ are provided in Tab. \ref{Tab-1}.
+Tab. \ref{Tab-2} presents the matching parameters $\Xi_{AB}$ for the same five representative configurations of the $16^{4}$ and $24^{3}\times48$ lattices at $\kappa=0.19$.
+The matching parameter results $\Xi_{AB}$ for the remaining configurations are provided in the Tab. \ref{xi_AB_app_1} and \ref{xi_AB_app_2} of Appendix \ref{app-A}.
+It can be observed that as the SMP parameter $d$ (the number of source vectors) increases, the matching parameter also increases.
+This is expected because, with a larger $d$ (the number of source vectors), the terms neglected in Eq. (\ref{q-smp}) (the error) become smaller.
 When the SMP parameters are $(4,2)$, the matching parameters are already very close to $1$, indicating that the topological charge density calculated with parameters $(4,2)$ can also be used to determine the matching parameter $\Xi_{AB}$.
 Using the SMP method with parameters $(4,2)$ requires approximately $1/32$ of the computational resources compared to the parameters $(8,0)$, or $1/512$ of the computational resources compared to the point sources, leading to significant resource savings.